dmbarbour/glas/docs/ExtensibleNamespaces.md

         obj = foo(bar, baz=qux)

 In this case, we might understand this as creating a new hierarchical namespace 'obj' (e.g. where we could access 'obj.baz'), then defining 'obj.bar=bar' and 'obj.baz=qux' in the caller's namespace.
+This binding could be supported via overrides or via renames, i.e. you're adding the 'obj.' prefix then renaming 'obj.bar -> bar' and 'obj.baz -> qux', perhaps erasing the original definitions of 'obj.bar' and 'obj.baz' first.

 We could also support an import list variant:

         from foo(bar, baz=qux) import ...

 This illustrates that hierarchical composition can be concise and flexible depending on syntax.
 But I think the syntax proposed here could use further tweaking.

+## Aliasing?
+Not at this layer.

+In many cases, we might want to reference the same resources from multiple names within the namespace.
+This is especially the case in context of state resources declared within the namespace.
+The tree-structured namespace becomes a directed acyclic graph.

+If we aren't concerned with multiple names, we can achieve something close enough via renames: add prefix 'foo.' to component, rename 'foo.io.' to 'io.'.
+This would mean we cannot access 'foo.io.' externally, i.e. the client would need to directly work with 'io.'.
+Additionally, we could easily support definition-layer redirection, i.e. define one method as delegating to another, or declare one state resource as a reference to another (or a component within another).
+Between these, I think there isn't a strong use case for aliasing at the namespace layer.

+And suppose we want to keep 'foo.io.' as mapping to 'io.' such that future extensions to 'foo.io.x' implicitly extend 'io.x' as well.
+In this case, a mixin that extends both 'foo.io.' and 'io.' would be very confusing.
+It is unclear which override should apply first.
+We'd probably need to add rules to check that overrides within a mixin refer to different methods.
+Programmers would generally need to be 'aware' of aliases when developing extensions, which isn't better than favoring rename or redirect.

+Finally, I find it convenient to understand names as 'points of change'.
+Rename and redirection isn't a problem for this, but aliasing and unification would mean extensions cannot independently change some names.

 ## Annotations

-Annotations can be supported by associated names with a simple naming convention.
-For example, to annotate method 'foo' we could define 'anno.foo.type' and 'anno.foo.doc'.
+Annotations can be supported by simple naming conventions.
+For example, to annotate method 'foo' we might define 'foo%type' and 'foo%doc'.
 This would make annotations subject to the same abstraction, extension, and overrides as everything else.
-The language compiler should be annotation aware, such that renaming or explicitly moving 'foo' would also rename 'anno.foo.'.
+The language compiler should be annotation aware, such that renaming 'foo' would implicitly rename prefix 'foo%'.

+Of course, the exact naming convention is subject to aesthetic concerns.
+I'll leave the bikeshed color problem to the language design doc.

 ## Assertions

-Assertions can be supported based on naming conventions.
-Assertions having names is convenient for for reporting in any case.
-We could simply have a convention where 'assert.whatever = computation' represents a test that should pass after the app is initialized (and even before, if the assertion doesn't reference app state).
+Similar to annotations, assertions can be supported based on naming conventions.
+It is convenient for assertions to have names in any case because it simplifies reporting which assertion failed.

-In context of transaction loop applications, we could potentially evaluate assertions prior to commit.
-If an assertion fails, the transaction is aborted.
-If an assertion obviously isn't affected, it could be omitted.
-This might be too heavyweight for normal use, though; might use annotations on assertions to configure usage.
+Static assertions can be tested when building applications.
+Intriguingly, some that reference state might also be tested when committing transactions that write that state, ensuring transactional consistency.
+If an assertion would fail, the transaction is aborted.

+To ensure assertions don't influence observable behavior, the assertion itself might be aborted even on success.

 ## Interfaces and Defaults